Peter Banks: 1980s–1990s

 Banks made a steady living in the 1980s and 1990s as a session musician in Los Angeles, which he enjoyed over time.
-He played on various albums including those by Lonnie Donegan and Jakob Frímann Magnússon, and appeared on Romeo Unchained (1986) by Tonio K. He also worked with Ian Wallace in The Teabags with Jackie Lomax, Kim Gardner, David Mansfield, and Mel Collins.
-No recordings came out of that.
+In 1983, he played guitar on Lionel Richie's hit song "Hello".
+Banks played on various albums, including those by Lonnie Donegan and Jakob Frímann Magnússon, and appeared on Romeo Unchained (1986) by Tonio K. He also worked with Ian Wallace in the Teabags with Jackie Lomax, Kim Gardner, David Mansfield, and Mel Collins, although the group yielded no recordings.

 In May 1991, Kaye invited Banks to play with Yes on stage during the encore at their show at the Great Western Forum, California.
 Banks accepted and went to the show, but Kaye informed him that Howe did not want Banks to play.
 An angered Banks proceeded to drink at the arena bar with comedian Billy Connolly.
 In 1994 and 1998, Banks was a featured guest at the Yes fan convention Yestival.
 He co-ordinated the release of the 1997 live compilation Something's Coming: The BBC Recordings 1969–1970, and wrote about his days with the band in the liner notes.
 Around this time, Banks and Geoff Downes played some sessions and the possibility of Banks joining Asia was mooted, but came to nothing.
 Banks was featured in the 2006 Yes documentary Classic Artists: Yes and the 2009 DVDs The Lost Broadcasts and Rock of the '70s.

 After returning to London in the mid-1990s, Banks continued as a session musician and released archive material.
 He released three solo albums: the all-instrumental Instinct (1993), Self Contained (1995), which features Gerald Goff on keyboards, and Reduction (1997).
 Another archival release was Psychosync, a live Flash recording made in 1973 for the King Biscuit Flower Hour and finally released in 1998.